What funding is available?

 - Supplier/Installer must provide written acknowledgment certifying that recycled rubber products being used are made from Ontario recycled tires.
 This statement must appear on the quote or in accompanying paperwork as part of your grant application submission.

-- Grant funds will be provided by OTS upon successful project completion and submission to OTS of all applicable documentation and requested information.
+- Grant funds will be provided by OTS only upon successful completion of the project and submission to OTS of all applicable documentation and requested information.
 At the commencement of the project build, the Applicant must contact OTS to arrange for signage.
 No funds will be released to the Applicant prior to project completion.
 Applicant must provide photographic proof that OTS-supplied signage has been erected.

 - Recycled tire products must be professionally installed and include a warranty for both the installation and the product.
 This includes the base preparation, where applicable, and the installation of the product itself.
-If using volunteer or staff labour, detailed installation plans must be included with your application.
+If using volunteer labour, detailed installation plans must be included with your application.
+Funds may not be available for Volunteer installation.

 - Products intended to provide fall protection (like playground surfacing) must meet CSA fall height standards.
 More information on applicable fall heights may be found by contacting the CSA or by visiting www.csa.ca.